IBM/trusted-service-identity/docs/spire-on-openshift.md

 ## Deploy on OpenShift
-For this tutorial we will use OpenShift cluster running in IBM Cloud.
-To get a test ROKS (Red Hat OpenShift on Kubernetes) cluster in IBM Cloud follow the steps outlined here: https://www.ibm.com/cloud/openshift
+For this tutorial, we will use OpenShift cluster running in IBM Cloud.
+To get a test cluster, Red Hat OpenShift on Kubernetes (ROKS) in IBM Cloud, follow the steps outlined here: https://www.ibm.com/cloud/openshift

 Deployment of Tornjak Server on OpenShift in IBM Cloud is rather simple.
 Assuming all the OpenShift prereqs are satisfied, the installation can be done using provided scripts.
-First setup the OpenShift environment using admin privileges.
+First set up the OpenShift environment using admin privileges.

 ```console
 export KUBECONFIG=<open-shift configuration>.yaml